-If you feel that you need to change the answer to a certain question, do not hesitate to change it because the chances of “right to wrong” changes is 20.2%, whereas the chances of “wrong to right” changes is 57.8%, almost three times.
+If you feel that you need to change the answer to a certain question, do not hesitate to change it because the chances of “right to wrong” changes are 20.2%, whereas the chances of “wrong to right” changes are 57.8%, almost three times.

 You have more than 30 seconds per question at this stage.
 Use your time wisely.

 Scroll through the complete exam once.
 Be fast, look for mistakes that you might’ve made.

 And confidently submit the exam 10 seconds before the countdown ends.